-Our goal is to be able to reduce environmental impact by making active choices, while at the same time meeting our customers' needs for materials and fast deliveries.
-Both in our own organization and in the supply chain, we review processes, materials, and certifications to offer a product range, which includes more sustainable alternatives.
-We are committed to evaluating, preventing, or reducing environmental impact and other potentially negative effects of our activities, products, and services.
+Our goal is to reduce our environmental impact by making active choices while at the same time meeting our customers' needs for materials and fast delivery.
+We review processes, materials, and certifications in our organisation and our supply chain to offer a product range that includes more sustainable alternatives.
+We are committed to evaluating, preventing or reducing environmental impact and other potentially negative effects of our activities, products and services.

-We work with various product certifications to demonstrate the improvements that are being made along our value chain, such as:
+We work with several product certifications to demonstrate improvements along our value chain, such as:

-- bluesign®
+- bluesign[®]

 - FSCTM (Forest Stewardship Council)

 - GOTS (Global Organic Textile Standard)

 - GRS (Global Recycle Standard) and RCS (Recycled Claim Standard)

 - LEATHER STANDARD by OEKO-TEX®, class 1

 - STANDARD 100 by OEKO-TEX®, class 1

-These certifications include different product types and differ slightly in terms of focus areas and what requirements are set regarding the environment and social/ethical performance.
+These certifications include different product types and differ slightly in terms of focus areas and requirements regarding environmental and social/ethical performance.
 Our focus is on FSCTM, Higg, Oeko-Tex® and SMETA, for which the majority of our production units are certified or audited.
-Nilorn Portugal has a GRS certificate for woven labels in recycled materials.
-Nilorn Bangladesh and Nilorn East Asia have a GRS certificate for woven and printed labels and plastic packaging in recycled materials.

-Nilorn's factories in Portugal and Hong Kong are bluesign® SYSTEM PARTNERS.
-The basic idea behind bluesign® is based on five principles, by focusing on resource management, emissions to air and water, consumer safety, and work environment and safety, production becomes more sustainable.
+Nilorn Bangladesh, Nilorn East Asia, Nilorn India and Nilorn Portugal all have a GRS certificate.
+Nilorn's factories in Portugal and Hong Kong are bluesign® SYSTEM PARTNERS. bluesign® is based on five principles to ensure more responsible production: resource management, emissions to air and water, consumer safety, and work environment and safety.